tinned-software/PHP-Tinned-Core/README.md

 The PHP-Tinned-Core must be available and placed in this fashion in the directory structure in order for the other modules to funtion.

+For log files, the log directory should be created and should be writable by the user or process which is accessing the PHP files.

 Debugging Functionality
 -----------------------